 Ah celadons, how I love celadons.
-These traditional east Asian glazes can produce translucent colors ranging from soft greens and blues, to blue-greens and gray-greens, to amber greens (like the one shown to the left).
+These traditional east Asian glazes can produce translucent colors ranging from soft greens and blues, to blue-greens and gray-greens, to amber greens (like the one shown above).

 True celadons are high fire glazes, but there are lots of ways to get the celadon look at cone 6.
-In today’s post, an excerpt from the September 2011 Ceramics Monthly, John Britt explains one way: converting an existing cone 10 recipe to cone 6.
-To see some other ways, check out the full article in the September CM. – Jennifer Harnetty, editor.
+In today’s post, an excerpt from the Ceramics Monthly archives, John Britt explains one way: converting an existing cone 10 recipe to cone 6. – Jennifer Poellot Harnetty, editor.

 Purists would say that a cone 6 celadon is impossible since, by definition, it is high fired, but if we take a more practical approach and widen our definition of celadon to a transparent blue-green glaze colored with iron or other oxides, then we can include cone 6 celadons in reduction or oxidation.